-Four US states (Nevada, South Dakota, Washington, and Wyoming) have no corporate tax whatsoever.
+Three US states (Nevada, South Dakota, and Wyoming) have no corporate tax whatsoever.
 This does not mean, however, that by incorporating in one of these states you will escape state corporate taxation.
 Generally, if a corporation is subject to tax by a state, the amount of tax owed will be determined using a formula designed to approximate the degree to which the corporate profits arise out of the corporation’s connection with that state.

 How do you know which states have the power to tax your corporation?
 Firstly, the state of incorporation always has the power to impose tax.
 Secondly, under US Supreme Court decisions interpreting the due process and commerce clauses of the US constitution, a state can tax out-of-state corporations only if the corporation engaged in an activity which has a “substantial nexus” with the taxing state.